Rice Farming: Business Plan And Guide For Beginners

 But rice is the most important grain with regard to human nutrition and caloric intake.
 Rice is providing more than one-fifth of the calories consumed worldwide by humans.

-How is Rice Grown
+How is Rice Grown?

 Rice farming is very easy and simple, and you can start growing rice if you are a beginner.
+Rice can be grown in different types of soil and different environment, depending on the availability of water.
+Here we are describing everything about rice farming from planting, caring to harvesting.

-Select a Good Location
+Step 1.
+Select A Good Location

 First of all, you have to select a very good location for rice farming.
 Rice plants are versatile, and they can be grown on a wide variety of soil types with low permeability and pH varying from 5.0 to 9.5.
 The rice plants require full sun, so the selected land should have access to full sun.